Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Odisha

-BSE Odisha Class 10th Board Exams 2021 has been cancelled due to the COVID surge in the state.
-It had earlier postponed Class 12 board exams till further notice
+Odisha’s Board of Secondary Education (BSE) has cancelled the Class 10th Board Exams 2021 due to the COVID-19 surge in the state.
+The state Education Minister said that the students will be evaluated based on ‘Objective criteria’ which is yet to be enumerated.
+Class 12 board exams have been postponed.

 Gujarat